 Congratulations!
 You used Amazon Lightsail to easily spin up and configure a Linux instance.

 Amazon Lightsail is great for developers, web pros, and anyone looking to get started on AWS in a quick and cheap way.
 You can launch instances, databases, and SSD-based storage; transfer data; and monitor your resources, and so much more in a managed way.

-Whether you're an indvidual developer creating a project or a blogger creating a personal website, Amazon Lightsail is a great way for you to get started.
+Whether you're an individual developer creating a project or a blogger creating a personal website, Amazon Lightsail is a great way for you to get started.